Eschatologue/CM_wiki/docs/lore/event/four-front-war.md

 This was the first time a non-elven force witnessed **Albion’s method**—not brute force or arcane might, but a cold, calculated efficiency.

 Albion fielded no **spellcasters**—its people were alien to Antares.
 It had no famed warriors; instead, it employed **iron carriages, steel walkers, and men encased in metal**, raining death with merciless precision.
-The Kamikaze had no word for it—until later, when they learned its name.

 Yet the Kamikaze were no fools.
 Recognizing the threat, they sent envoys rather than more warriors.
 No words were exchanged, but the intent was clear: neither side desired needless bloodshed.

-Thus, in the smoldering ruins of **Tähdenvalta**, Albion forged its first alliance on Antares—not in trust or friendship, but in the shared understanding of an unyielding, inevitable fate.
+Thus, in the smoldering ruins of **Tähdenvalta**, Albion forged its first alliance on Antares—not in trust or friendship, but blood.